siduction/sidu-manual/data/en/0201-cd-content_en.md

-BEGINNING   INFO AREA FOR THE AUTHORS
-This area is to be removed when the status RC3 is reached.
-The first line of the file must contain the title (% my-title) !!!
-**Status: RC2**

-Necessary work:

-+ check spelling

-Work done

-+ check intern links
-+ check extern links
-+ check layout

-END   INFO AREA FOR THE AUTHORS
 % Content of the live ISO

 ## Contents of the Live-ISO

 ### Note about the software on the Live-ISO

 siduction provides DFSG-free software on the Live-ISO as well as non-free firmware.
-To uninstall proprietary software use the command **`apt purge $(vrms -s)`** or our script **`remove-nonfree`** after installation.
+To uninstall proprietary software, use the command **`apt purge $(vrms -s)`** or our script **`remove-nonfree`** after installation.

 The ISO is based exclusively on the latest Debian Sid at the time of release, enriched and stabilized with custom packages and scripts from the siduction repositories.
-The kernel is the latest vanilla mainline kernel and is patched.
+The used kernel is a patched version of the latest vanilla mainline kernel.
 ACPI and DMA are enabled.

-A complete manifest file listing all installed programs for each release variant of siduction can be found on each download mirror.
+A complete manifest file with a list of all installed programs for each release variant of siduction can be found on each download mirror.

 ### Variants of the ISO

-siduction offers seven current images with different desktop environments (two also without) in 64-bit as live ISO to get started with Debian Sid.
+siduction offers seven current images in 64-bit as live ISO to get started with Debian Sid.
+Five of the images come with a preinstalled desktop environment.
 Typically, an installation takes between 1 and 10 minutes, depending on the hardware.
-The variants are:
+The alternatives are:

-1. **KDE 64 bit** , live-ISO with about 2.8 GByte:
+1. **KDE Plasma 64-bit** , live-ISO with about 2.8 GByte:
-    - Qt based Plasma Desktop and KDE frameworks.
-With a representative selection of KDE Applications.
+    - Qt based Plasma Desktop and KDE frameworks; with a representative selection of KDE Applications
-    - Installation of additional applications is possible without problems via apt.
+    - installation of additional applications easily possible via apt

-2. **Cinnamon with 64 bit** , live ISO with about 2.3 GByte:
+2. **Cinnamon 64-bit** , live ISO with about 2.3 GByte:
-     - GTK-based desktop with a representative selection of useful software.
+     - GTK-based desktop with a representative selection of useful software
-     - Installing additional applications is possible without problems via apt.
+     - installation of additional applications easily possible via apt

-3. **XFCE 64 Bit** , live-ISO with about 2.3 GByte:
+3. **Xfce 64-bit** , live-ISO with about 2.3 GByte:
-    - Includes a GTK based desktop environment with all features (no minimal version!) and all applications to be productive right away.
+    - includes a GTK based desktop environment with all features (no minimal version!) and all productivity applications right away
-    - The resource requirements are lower than with KDE.
+    - resource requirements lower than for KDE
-    - The installation of additional applications is possible without problems via apt.
+    - installation of additional applications easily possible via apt

-4. **LXQt with 64 bit** , live ISO with about 2.2 GByte:
+4. **LXQt 64-bit** , live ISO with about 2.2 GByte:
-     - Includes a desktop environment with a selection of Qt applications.
+     - includes desktop environment with a selection of Qt applications
-     - The footprint is somewhat narrower than XFCE.
+     - footprint somewhat smaller than with Xfce
-     - Installation of additional applications is possible without problems via apt.
+     - installation of additional applications easily possible via apt

-5. **LXde with 64 bit** , live ISO with about 2.2 GByte:
+5. **LXDE 64-bit** , live ISO with about 2.2 GByte:
-     - Includes a desktop environment with a selection of GTK applications.
+     - includes desktop environment with a selection of GTK applications
-     - The footprint is narrower than with XFCE
+     - footprint smaller than with Xfce
      - suitable for older hardware
-     - Installation of additional applications is possible without problems via apt.
+     - installation of additional applications easily possible via apt

-6. **Xorg with 64 bit** , live ISO with about 1.8 GByte:
+6. **Xorg 64-bit** , live ISO with about 1.8 GByte:
-      - An ISO image with an Xorg stack and the spartan window manager Fluxbox.
+      - ISO image with an Xorg stack and the spartan window manager Fluxbox
-      - For users who want to build their system according to their own ideas
+      - for users who want to build their system according to their own ideas

-7. **NoX with 64 bit** , live ISO with about 800 MByte:
+7. **NoX 64-bit** , live ISO with about 800 MByte:
-      - As the name implies, no pre-installed Xorg stack.
+      - as the name implies, no pre-installed Xorg stack

-**32 bit ISO's** we no longer offer by default.
+**32-bit ISO's** are no longer offered by default.
-If a 32bit IOS is desired, we will gladly create one on request in IRC.
-Unfortunately we cannot test such an ISO.
+If a 32bit ISO is desired, we will gladly create one on request in IRC.
+Unfortunately, we cannot test such an ISO.

 ### Minimum system requirements

-for: KDE-Plasma, Mate, XFCE, LXQt, Lxde, Cinnamon, Xorg and NoX
+for: KDE-Plasma, Mate, Xfce, LXQt, LXDE, Cinnamon, Xorg, and NoX

 #### Processor requirements: 64Bit CPU